Exploration-Lab/CS698R-Project-Foraging-in-Replenishing-Patches-7/README.md

 ## Reports

-The detailed reports for our project can be found below:
+The detailed reports and presentations for this project can be found below:

 > Milestone-1 Submission [[Presentation]](docs/Milestone-1-Submission/CS698R-Project-Presentation-7.pdf) [[Report]](docs/Milestone-1-Submission/CS698R-Project-Report-7.pdf)